AugustinMortier/aer-ifs/README.md

 - For each aerosol species, we calculate a **LR weighted** by the relative optical depth contribution for different RH values.
 - The total LR is determined as the **sum of the weighted LR** of the different aerosols species.

 Individual aerosol LR are taken from the [IFS 49R1](lr_ifs/config/aerosol_ifs_49R1_20230725.nc) input configuration file.
-For each species, a [specific column](lr_ifs/config/species_column.json) is selected, which might correspond to a specific range bins or literature reference.
+For each species, a [specific column](lr_ifs/config/species_column.json) is selected, which might correspond to a specific range bins or according to the given literature reference.

 ## example